 This probably should be number one.

-Our coffees are sourced from the best regions through the most reputable agencies and roasted to bring out their full flavor and goodness.
+Our coffees, many direct trade, are sourced from the best regions through the most reputable agencies and roasted to bring out their full flavor and goodness.
 We use the infrared roasting method which is superior to all other methods.
 Couple the two characteristics together and you have a winning combination that will keep clients returning again and again and keep you profitable.